explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 Technical note: TransitionTo assumes `target[key]` is either a number, boolean, array, or a function (and if a function, it is assumed that this function always returns an array of numbers).
 If `target` is an array, it's not yet supported, but as a workaround one can either wrap the array in an object `{myArray: [1,2,3]}`), or one can specify numbers as keys in an object: `EXP.TransitionTo(target, {0: 2, 1:3, 2:5})` will result in an array of [2,3,5].
 This is a bit suboptimal.

+If `target[key]` is not one of those things, such as a string, interpolation is technically unsupported, but TransitionTo will dutifully swap instantly between the start and end values halfway through the animation's duration.

 # Other things